philipturner/metal-float64/README.md

 # Metal Float64

 > Still in the planning stage - this is not a finished library!
->
-> GPT-4 may make this library much easier to finish.
-See the gist [here](https://gist.github.com/philipturner/0d47f5e925bb3a9568d3c4d6dca19a1b).

 Emulating double-precision arithmetic on Apple GPUs, with full IEEE compliance.
 Based on theoretical estimates, additions and multiplications will have 1/32-1/64 the throughput of their 32-bit counterparts.
 This is the same throughput ratio as native FP64 on recent NVIDIA GPUs.